shihjay2/nosh-cs/README.md

 ##### 5. PERL
 ##### 6. Imagemagick
 ##### 7. PDF ToolKit (pdftk)
+##### 8. cURL

-## Install the package:
+## Installation

-##### 1. Unzip the installation file in a directory of your choice.
-Go to the "nosh-cs" directory.
+Installing NOSH ChartingSystem is very easy to install.
+If you use Ubuntu, it is even easier as NOSH can be installed from its own
+Personal Package Archive (PPA).
+With the [PPA method](https://github.com/shihjay2/nosh-cs/wiki/Installation#ubuntu-ppa), you do not have to worry about installing dependencies.
+If you have access to a terminal shell for your server (any distro for Linux or Mac OS-X), you can install NOSH with the [Manual Method](https://github.com/shihjay2/nosh-cs/wiki/Installation#manual-method).
+The installation script automatically adds scheduled task commands (cron files) and web server configuration files to make NOSH work seamlessly the first time.
+The script also determines if your system meets all the package dependencies before installation.
-##### 2. Open a terminal window and go to the "nosh-cs" directory.
+For detailed information, go to the [Wiki link](https://github.com/shihjay2/nosh-cs/wiki/Installation#ubuntu-ppa).

-##### 3. Type "sh install.sh" to run the installation script.
-##### 4. Follow the instructions on the prompt.
-##### 5. Go to your web browser and type, "http://localhost/nosh" to begin the second stage of
-installation.
-##### 6. Wait for installation to complete.
-##### 7. Login to NOSH ChartingSystem as admin and configure your users and clinic parameters.
+If this is the first time using NOSH, make sure you login to NOSH ChartingSystem as admin and configure your users and clinic parameters.
 It's important to do this first before any other users use NOSH ChartingSystem; otherwise, some features such as scheduling will not work correctly!

+## Updates
+Like Laravel, NOSH now utilizes [Composer](http://getcomposer.org) to manage its PHP dependencies.
+Composer is automatically installed when you use the installation script (it is located in /usr/local/bin/composer).
+Because the [core NOSH files](https://github.com/shihjay2/nosh-core/) are now served on GitHub, NOSH is self-updating daily whenever a new commit (updated files) is uploaded.
+There is no more user intervention anymore, and you get the latest and greatest
+NOSH version at your fingertips!

 ## Uninstall the package:
-##### 1. Open a terminal window and go to the "nosh-cs" directory where you ran the installation
+##### 1. Open a terminal window and go to the NOSH installation directory (the default in the script
-script.
+is /usr/share/nosh).
-##### 2. Type "sh uninstall.sh" to run the uninstallation script.
+##### 2. As a root user (sudo in Ubuntu/Debian), type "sh uninstall.sh" to run the uninstallation script.

 # How the files are organized.

-NOSH is built around the Codeigniter PHP Framework, which is a models/controllers/views (MCV) framework.
+NOSH is built around the Laravel PHP Framework, which is a models/controllers/views (MCV) framework.
-Please look at the Codeigniter website and their documentation to review how this framework operates (http://codeigniter.com).
-Those familiar with it, will note that the main, configurable files are placed in the ../nosh/system/applications directory.
-Inside this directory are the following subdirectories and their contents:
+Documentation for the entire framework can be found on the [Laravel website](http://laravel.com/docs).

+## Routes
+The routes.php file dictate where the URL command goes to.
+Looking at the file, you'll notice that the controllers are categorized by an access control list (ACL) based on the type of user priviledges a user has when he/she is logged in to NOSH.

-## controllers
+## Controllers
-	This directory containes files that are the main guts of the application.
-There are several user types that are subcategorized within this directory.
-These user types are: provider, assistant, billing, admin, and patient.

-## Within each user type, these are the common main files and their descriptions:
-##### chartmenu.php - This is the main page when a chart is opened.
-A large majority of functions appear in this file.
-##### encounters.php - This is where functions pertaining to a patient encounter within a chart reside.
-##### billing.php - This is where functions pertaining to patient billing reside.
-##### messaging.php - This is where functions pertaining to messaging (intra-office messaging, fax, scanning, address book)
-##### reside.
+As is standard with the Laravel framework, main guts of the system lie in the ../app/controllers directory.
+Looking at the routes.php file, you'll notice that the type of controllers are categorized between AJAX and non-AJAX functions (hence they are named with a prefix of Ajax).

-## views
+## Views
-	This directory contains files that the user "sees" when information is passed onto the browser.
-All the Javascript codes are placed here.
-In the first directory within views, these are the installation view files that require no authorization to access.
-There is a subdirectory "auth" that contains the header and footer of all pages.
+The view files, PDF, and email template files are in the ../app/views directory.
+The view files are essentially "modules" that are added on depending on the needs of the view layout.
+The corresponding javascript files (named the same as the view file, but with a .js extension) are in the ../public/js directory.

 If you see the javascript, you will notice that jQuery is used heavily here.
 There are numerous plugins for jQuery that are referenced in the header file.
 Below is a list of the major jQuery plugins that are used:
 ##### Javascript user interface: JQuery UI (dialog, tabs, accordion, autocomplete)
 ##### Calendar system: FullCalendar
 ##### Tables and grids: jqGrid